filecoin-project/lotus-docs/content/en/storage-providers/get-started/overview/index.md

 toc: true
 ---

-This sections contains guides to setup and run succesful mining operations using Lotus and should be approached by **advanced users only**, familiar with [how Filecoin works](https://docs.filecoin.io/about-filecoin/how-filecoin-works/), [how mining works](https://docs.filecoin.io/mine/how-mining-works/) and the operation of a Lotus node.
+This section contains guides to initialize and run a successful storage provider operation using Lotus and should be approached by **advanced users only**.
+You should read through and be familiar with the concepts outlined in these two articles: [how Filecoin works](https://docs.filecoin.io/about-filecoin/how-filecoin-works/), [how mining works](https://docs.filecoin.io/mine/how-mining-works/), as well as having a Lotus node running.

 {{< alert icon="warning" >}}
-Lotus Mining for _mainnet_ has stringent minimal **[hardware requirements]({{< relref "hardware-requirements" >}})**.
-Do not attempt this installation if your computer does not meet the minimum requirements.
+Being a storage provider on the _mainnet_ has stringent minimal **[hardware requirements]({{< relref "hardware-requirements" >}})**.
+Do not attempt this installation if your server does not meet the minimum requirements.
 {{< /alert >}}

-## Getting started with Lotus Miner
+## How to read the storage provider documentation

-The following guides are essential starting points for those willing to launch a Lotus miner:
+The guides in this section is meant to introduce high level concepts early in the docs, and bring in more advanced topics and configurations later on.

 - The miner installation is covered in the [Installation guide]({{< relref "../../../lotus/install/prerequisites" >}}).
 Once the installation is complete, the Lotus node, Lotus miner, and Lotus worker applications should all be installed.